-If you think you think you're having a heart attack or you have some heart attack symptoms call 111 immediately.
+If you think you think you're having a heart attack or if you have some heart attack symptoms call 111 immediately.

 Once the diagnosis of a heart attack is confirmed, medical staff can start treatment to open up the artery and restore blood flow to the heart.

 The type of treatment you receive will depend on:

 - the cause of your heart attack and its severity

 - your general health and any other health conditions you might have

 - your distance from certain medical services and the length of time since your heart attack occurred.

 Many people will receive emergency heart attack treatment.
 This could include thrombolysis, angioplasty and/or coronary artery bypass graft (CABG) surgery.

 Thrombolysis (or thrombolytic therapy) is the injection of medication to quickly dissolve the blood clot that is blocking the artery.
 It's sometimes called a ‘clot busting’ medication.
 The medication is injected into a vein (usually in your hand or arm) and administered slowly to dissolve the blood clot.
 This helps restore blood to flow to the heart and aids in reducing long term damage to the heart muscle.